Daybreak (Battlestar Galactica): Part 3

 Hours later, the rest of the fleet joins Galactica at this new world.
 Lee makes the unorthodox suggestion that they abandon their technology and start afresh, while Adama and others discover primitive humans already occupying the planet.
 Since finding Earth had always been the goal of the Colonial Fleet, Adama suggests they call this new planet "Earth."
 The survivors - Galactica's crew, the remaining inhabitants of the fleet, and the Cylon Twos, Sixes, and Eights - take basic supplies and spread out across the planet; not to colonize and impose cities like the Twelve Colonies of Kobol, but to blend in with primitive early humans, adding their own human and humanoid Cylon "genetics" to the early humans.
 Anders takes control of their abandoned fleet and pilots it into the Sun, so that the new arrivals "can give them the best part of ourselves ... not the baggage ... not the weapons ... our hearts (rather than) our science."
 The Rebel Cylons decide that their Centurions have earned their freedom, and give them control of the Basestar, which jumps away to parts unknown.
 Baltar and Caprica Six are visited by their Inner messengers, who inform them that their destinies - to save Hera - have been fulfilled, and the two decide to live out the rest of their lives together.

 While resting under a tree, Roslin suddenly struggles to breathe.
 Adama quickly carries her aboard a Raptor, saying a brief but final goodbye to Lee and Starbuck before taking off.
 As they soar over the landscape, admiring the wildlife below and searching for a spot to build their cabin, Roslin passes away peacefully.
 Meanwhile, Lee shares his desire to explore the planet, embracing the unknown.
-With her destiny as an Angel fulfilled, Starbuck vanishes—disappearing without a trace.
+With her destiny as an Angel fulfilled, Starbuck vanishes—disappearing without a trace while Lee's back is turned.
 Lee promises to never forget her.
 Tyrol decides to settle by himself on a remote northern island (implied to be the Scottish highlands).
 Helo (Tahmoh Penikett), Athena, and Hera are reunited as a family.
 Tigh and Ellen stay with the rest of the survivors.
 Adama eventually finds the place where he will build the cabin, and buries Laura on a nearby hillside.